NikolaiT/se-scraper/README.md

 npm install se-scraper
 ```

-then create a file with the following contents and start scraping.
+then create a file `run.js` with the following contents

 ```js
 const se_scraper = require('se-scraper');